Aaron98990/ways-of-the-game/advantage.md

 If a foul by the defending team occurs in the penalty area and after a couple a seconds a goal is not scored (even if there is a shot on goal), a penalty kicks should be awarded.
 Goals are scored from penalty kicks 70% of time while goals are scored from shots in the penalty area about 15% of the time.
 The non-offending team will benefit from the penalty kick than the advantage.

-It is not recomended to play advantage on offenses against the goalkeeper in their own penalty area.
+It is not recomended to play advantage on offenses against the goalkeeper in their own penalty area that cause them to fall.

 ## Advantage signal